chaintope/tapyrus-signer/doc/setup.md

 | negative secret      | 32        | secret value for (n - r) to perform secret sharing scheme                                         |

 Each commitment consists of 32-bits x-coordinate and 32-bits y-coordinate.

+[^5]: In schnorr signature schema used in Tapyrus Core, we use the random value "r" and the ephemeral point "R" on the elliptic curve, where R = rG (G is the generator of the curve).
+In Tapyrus signature schema we should choose R so that jacobi(y(R)) = 1 (if not, use (n - r) instead of r and generate R so that R = (n - r)G, where n is the order of the curve).
+So in this step, we should generate both "positive" secret and commitments that corresponds to r, and "negative" ones that corrensponds to (n - r).
+For more information, see [Tapyrus Schnorr Signature Specification](https://github.com/chaintope/tapyrus-core/blob/master/doc/tapyrus/schnorr_signature.md)

 ### Encryption of Node VSS